Medical Conditions & Medicine Administration

 ALLERGY & ANAPHYLAXIS TREATMENT CARE PLAN

 If your child's allergy if food related you will also need to complete a Special Dietary Requirement form which is available within the Parents/Lunch section on this website.
+We hold emergency auto-injectors in the medical room at all times.

 CARE PLAN (Long term medical condition with or without medication)

 Should your child have to take long term medication to relieve symptoms or has a long term condition you will need to fill in a care plan form.
 This will be annually reviewed with a staff member should there be any changes or updates to your child's condition.
+Please complete a care plan form if your child has a life long medical condition that we should be aware of but has no treatment needed in school, so that it is recorded on our data system.

 If your child need’s an intimate care plan you may be asked to come into see the Inclusion Lead to discuss further.
 Please also see our Intimate Care Plan Policy on our website.